-High School parents/students may petition the administration via scheduling@princeave.org to drop/add a course, which must be done within the first two weeks of each semester.
-Students have two weeks to drop a College Prep course and three weeks to drop an AP or dual enrollment course.
-Online and dual enrollment deadlines to withdraw without academic penalty may be subject to the online provider or university deadline if it precedes the school deadline.
+High School parents/students may petition the administration via scheduling@princeave.org to drop/add a course, which must be completed approximately in the first two or three weeks of each semester.
+This varies due to our dual enrollment partnership with colleges and meshing academic calendars.
+Drop/add deadline dates will be set prior to each semester and will be communicated to students/parents via the High School Office.

+Online high school deadlines and dual enrollment deadlines to withdraw without academic penalty may be subject to the online provider or university deadline.

 Please note: Providers who offer online classes generally have a tiered refund policy based on the course drop date.
-PACS must adhere to the provider's refund policies; therefore, refund options may be limited for online courses.
+PACS must adhere to the online provider's refund policies; therefore, refund options may be limited for online courses.